Skip to main content

 Can I update my encrypted computer?

 Normal software updates and patches are still an encouraged part of best practices and standard usage of any computer system.
-Upgrades must wait until WDE supports the upgrade - otherwise you may destroy your data.
+Upgrades must wait until WDE supports the upgrade — otherwise, you may destroy your data.
+Let's review the definitions and differences between an "upgrade" and an "update."

-A "software update" updates a major version of software, but does not upgrade it to the next major version (if one exists).
-Software updates are made available via download from the software vendor, often through included system update utilities.
+• Update: A version change within the same software release, but it does not upgrade it to the next major version (if one exists).
+Software updates often include bug fixes and security updates for existing software.
+Software updates are made available via automated update or download from the software vendor, often through included system update utilities.
 Mac and Windows systems both have processes that download and apply software updates to the base system.
+Example: macOS 23.3 is an update from macOS 23.2 or earlier.

 Encryption Software Updates